Xextan/eSpeak-TTS/README.md

 OPTIONALLY for MBROLA: Now that the eSpeak backend is primed, Select "Compile, Compile mbrola phonemes list...".
 Choose ptbrxex.txt.
 Now do the same for ptbr4xex.txt.
-Now select "Voice, Select voice...", then choose /mb/mb-br4-xex.
+Now select "Voice, Select voice...", then choose /mb/mb-br4-xex or /mb/mb-br1-xex.
 Now you can test the voice.
 Did it work?
 I hope so.

 I threw all this together haphazardly, and I'm still making small optimizations.